I'm getting to know other people. I love the crafts and all the staff are lovely and helpful! It's helping me to integrate with people

 ‐ Sileby Library Trustee

-Sileby Good Companions is a new weekly social group which launched at Sileby Community Library at the end of February 2022.
+Sileby Good Companions is a weekly social group which launched at Sileby Community Library in February 2022.